What is a cookie?

 Can I use Calendly without agreeing to cookies?

-Non-session cookies are not required for EU visitors to use the majority of our marketing site or to schedule most meetings.
+Non-session cookies are not required for visitors to use the majority of our marketing site or to schedule most meetings.
 There are a few exceptions to this:

 - Cookies are required to book meetings where a Calendly user is collecting payments on their event type.
-After booking the meeting, an EU invitee can opt-out of cookies by clicking on the Cookie Opt-Out link in the footer of the site page or by deleting cookies within their web browser.
+After booking the meeting, an invitee can opt-out of cookies by clicking on the Cookie Opt-Out link in the footer of the site page or by deleting cookies within their web browser.

 Can I change the language of the cookie banner?